Kiran14082000/AI-Powered-LLMS/README.md

-# 🧠 AI Vision Assistant - Chat with Objects
+# 🧠 What-sCooken.AI - Chat with Objects

 > A multimodal AI application that lets you **hover over real-world objects**, select them with a key press, and **ask questions** about them using powerful image understanding and language models.